yourdevkalki/arbitrum-vibekit/typescript/lib/mcp-tools/README.md

 2.  **Set Up the File Structure**:

     Create a `src` folder with an `index.ts` file inside.
 This will be the main entry point for your tool server.
-You can look at [`emberai-mcp/src/index.ts`](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/lib/mcp-tools/emberai-mcp/src/index.ts) as a reference implementation.
+You can reference existing MCP tool implementations in this directory for guidance on structure and patterns.

 3.  **Define Configuration**: